Fiji: Post Disaster Needs Assessment - Cyclone Evan

 - Planning and Training/Data Collection and verification;

 - Harmonizing sector reports and integrating these in the final PDNA report.

-The PDNA resulted in a government-owned report outlining opportunities for mainstreaming disaster risk reduction and climate change adaptation into national recovery and development strategies, as well as next steps in the reconstruction and recovery efforts.
+The PDNA resulted in a government-owned report (see link below) outlining opportunities for mainstreaming disaster risk reduction and climate change adaptation into national recovery and development strategies, as well as next steps in the reconstruction and recovery efforts.

 Partnerships and Coordination

 The PDNA process is government-led with technical support and facilitation provided by SPC/SOAPC in partnership with the World Bank, United Nations, and the European Commission.